Spring 2018 Guests to the Reading Series

 McCutchan Art Center/Pace Galleries

 Casey Pycior's debut short story collection, The Spoils, was published by Switchgrass Books in 2017.
 He was awarded the 2015 Charles Johnson Fiction Prize at Crab Orchard Review, and his work has appeared in Beloit Fiction Journal, Midwestern Gothic, Harpur Palate, BULL, Wigleaf, and Yalobusha Review, among many other places.
 He holds an MFA in fiction writing from Wichita State University and a PhD in creative writing from the University of Nebraska-Lincoln.
-Pycior joined the English Department at USI this fall.
+Pycior joined the English Department at USI this Fall (2017).

 Matthew Guenette & Maggie Smith